CityChainFoundation/documentation/SECURITY-ISSUES.md

-Please report security issues by using [Security Advisories on GitHub](https://github.com/CityChainFoundation/city-chain/security/advisories), or by e-mail, to the address provided at the [City Chain Foundation website](https://www.citychain.foundation/).
+Please report security issues by using [Security Advisories on GitHub](https://github.com/CityChainFoundation/city-chain/security/advisories), or by e-mail, to the address provided at the [City Chain website](https://www.city-chain.org/).
 You will find the PGP finger-print at the bottom of the website.

 We thank you for your consideration in reporting any security issues in a responsible and timely manner, allowing the developers to fix the bugs and problems before they result in serious issues for our users.